-By Dane Cobain Being likeable isn’t an easy task; it requires authenticity, dedication, and the willingness to say both "thank you" and "I’m sorry" when necessary.
-It requires transparency, responsiveness, and a company culture that promotes the importance of building relationships--whether online or off.
+Being likeable isn’t an easy task; it requires authenticity, dedication, and the willingness to say both “thank you” and “I’m sorry” when necessary.
+It requires transparency, responsiveness, and a company culture that promotes the importance of building relationships–whether online or off.

 Likeability is a growing trend among B2C companies, which can no longer afford to be anything else, but B2B companies are falling behind.
 “After all,” they think, “people find my product boring.
 How could I possibly be likeable?”

-The answer lies not in some marketing campaign, press release, or mailing, but in a sincere and motivated approach to adding value to your relationship with your clients--and to going that extra mile.
+The answer lies not in some marketing campaign, press release, or mailing, but in a sincere and motivated approach to adding value to your relationship with your clients–and to go that extra mile.
 Here are five companies that are doing just that.